remix-run/react-router/docs/how-to/route-module-type-safety.md

 ## 3. Generate types before type checking

-React Router's Vite plugin automatically generates types as you edit your app.
-That means all you need to do is run `react-router dev` (or your custom dev server) to get to up-to-date types in your routes.

-If you want to run type checking separately — for example, as part of your Continuous Integration pipeline — you'll need to make sure to generate types _before_ running typechecking:
+If you want to run type checking as its own command — for example, as part of your Continuous Integration pipeline — you'll need to make sure to generate types _before_ running typechecking:

 ```json
 {